- What is the Leadership Studies program?

 Do I need to take the required courses in any certain sequence?

 Are any core courses offered only once a year?

 Yes, POL S 371 is offered only in the Fall semester.
-However, MGMT 371 - which is offered both in the fall and spring, can also be used to fulfill the same requirement.
+However, MGMT 371 – which is offered both in the fall and spring – can be used to fulfill the same requirement.